acquitelol/simplex/README.md

 # ˚୨୧⋆ Simplex ｡˚ ⋆

-### A simple implementation of a **Simplex Tableau** solver
+### A simple implementation of a **[Simplex Tableau](https://en.wikipedia.org/wiki/Simplex_algorithm)** solver

 ### ✩ _If you like this project, consider giving it a star!_ ✩

 ### ♡ **What features does this have?**

-To keep it short - everything the one above doesn't!
+To keep it short - this has everything that [this](https://www.math.cmu.edu/~bkell/pivot.html) doesn't have!

 - Editable matrix at any time by clicking the "Edit" button
-- Resizable matrix which persists existing values
+- Resizable matrix which persists existing values when resized
-- A (seperate) `clear` button to clean the matrix
+- A (seperate) `clear` button to clear the entire matrix
 - Manual pivoting by clicking a cell (0-cells can't be pivoted)
-- Previous pivot state (you can `unpivot`!)
+- Previous pivot states (you can `unpivot` until the initial tableau!)
 - Automatic pivoting (a single time, useful for checking working)
-- Solving and unsolving the whole Tableau
+- Solving and unsolving the whole Tableau in a single click
 - Persistent state through `localStorage` (everything is saved)

 ### ♡ **Why does this exist?**